 Data¶

 Jungle.Data gives you two complementary storage systems.
-The database stores arbitrary typed values (int, float, bool, string, Color, Vector3, and more) that any part of your project can read and write.
+The data storage stores arbitrary typed values (int, float, bool, string, Color, Vector3, and more) that any part of your project can read and write.
 The inventory tracks quantities of identified items with automatic stacking and composable filter rules.
 Both are fully configurable in the Inspector and integrate with the rest of the Jungle framework.

 Assembly: Jungle.Data